 Other reasons the IoMT and fog computing is growing

-- Big data optimization – Every week half a terabyte of data is produced by an offshore oil rig, and it must somehow be processed and understood.
+- An offshore oil rig produces big data optimization – Every week, half a terabyte of data must somehow be processed and understood.
 Some commercial equipment is even more extreme in its data generation.
 A jet produces 10 TB every half hour it is in the air.

-- Prioritization – You are able to filter tasks in terms of what is most important, maintaining ones that are crucial locally and transmitting anything that is not as urgent to a more sizable aggregation point that handles various devices, and then sending the remainder to a cloud server for longer-term analysis and permanent storage.
+- Prioritization – You can filter tasks in terms of what is most important, maintaining crucial ones locally and transmitting anything that is not as urgent to a more sizable aggregation point that handles various devices, and then send the remainder to a cloud server for longer-term analysis and permanent storage.

-- Location-non-specificity – The fog also allows for the completion of tasks in places where the internet services are unreliable or have smaller bandwidth since you do not have to send everything to the cloud.
+- Location-non-specificity – The fog also allows for completing tasks in places where the internet services are unreliable or have smaller bandwidth since you do not have to send everything to the cloud.

 Healthcare fog in practice

-Fog computing fits the IoMT (internet of medical things) perfectly – and is the most energy-efficient choice.
+Fog computing fits the IoMT (Internet of medical things) perfectly – and is the most energy-efficient choice.
 The development of efficient health monitoring programs has been a subject of several scientific studies.
 One study looked at electrocardiogram (ECG) signal processing.
-The researchers found that they achieved low-latency, real-time response, and 90% bandwidth efficiency when they used fog computing at a smart gateway.
+The researchers found low latency, real-time response, and 90% bandwidth efficiency when using fog computing at a smart gateway.
 Part of the reason fog has risen is the way that IoT systems are currently established.
 They are insufficient to allow for real-time and continuous monitoring.

-Fog allows healthcare providers, plans, data clearinghouses, and other organizations handling electronic protected health information (ePHI) to continue to collect and analyze data when the internet connection goes down.
+Fog allows healthcare providers, plans, data clearinghouses, and other organizations to handle electronically protected health information (ePHI) to continue collecting and analyzing data when the internet connection goes down.
 In addition, Fog computing also has a faster response time.
 A 2018 study from the University of Leeds looked at the 30-minute log of EDG data for analysis at fog computing locations.
-The reviewal was the period of time the American Heart Association (AHA) advises during which aberrations in the signal can be seen.
+The reviewal was the period of time the American Heart Association (AHA) advises that aberrations in the signal can be seen.
 The researchers found that the amount of energy consumed in these settings could be reduced by up to 68%.
 The reduction was through the use of fog processing systems.
-Energy-efficiency was improved both at the networking and processing hardware in these cases.
+Energy efficiency was improved both at the networking and processing hardware in these cases.

 Your fog-computing IoMT installation